From a group of creative, talented and individualistic

-Globalization and digital technologies are transforming where, when and how work gets done.
+Globalization and digital technologies are transforming where, when, and how work gets done.

 One consequence of this change is that the quality of virtual team leadership in an organization has now become more strategically important.

 Before the borderless workplace, the primary source for new business value was the individual brain.
-Now it is the collective brain – distributed individuals and virtual teams combining their knowledge and skills across geographic and organizational boundaries.
+Now it is the collective brain, distributed individuals and virtual teams combining their knowledge and skills across geographic and organizational boundaries.
 Working together they find new market opportunities, solve complex problems and innovate for the future.

+Successful borderless collaboration is rarely the result of chance.
+It is a disciplined process requiring people with the skill and will to make it happen.
 Virtual teams carry a significant share of the functional and project workload in many international corporations.
 These teams require higher levels of attention, discipline, and effort than co-located teams.

-76% of all global virtual teams state that virtual teams are only slightly or moderately effective.
-(CW 2018)
+Participation on global virtual teams has grown from 64% (in 2010) to 89% (2018) and 76% of all global virtual teams state that virtual teams are only slightly or moderately effective (RW 2018).

 KEY CHALLENGES IN WORKING VIRTUALLY: